 However, people who have pre-existing kidney or liver issues should speak to their doctor before supplementing with creatine, or avoid using this supplement altogether.

-Therefore, it's false that creatine harms the kidneys and liver, those with pre-existing issues should be careful.
+Therefore, it's not true that creatine harms the kidneys and liver, though people with pre-existing issues should be careful.

 Bloating & Weight Gain

 Another common claim is that creatine causes weight gain and bloating.